 Can cancer risk be reduced through a healthy diet or lifestyle?
 Many studies have been conducted on the role of nutrition and physical activity in cancer prevention.
 This has resulted in recommendations for cancer prevention.
 Far less research is conducted on nutrition and cancer progression, but the evidence is increasing that a healthy diet may also play a beneficial role for cancer survivors.
-Join this course and learn more about the role of nutrition in the occurrence and progression of cancer.
+Join this online course and learn more about the role of nutrition in the occurrence and progression of cancer.
 You will learn how nutrition is involved in cancer occurrence, cancer treatment, and progression.
 And you will discover what the evidence-base is for dietary guidelines.

-This course focuses on a wide range of dietary exposures (including vegetables, meat, dietary supplements, alcohol) and lifestyle factors (including body composition and physical activity) in relation to the occurrence and progression of the most common types of cancer, such as large bowel cancer, breast cancer, prostate cancer, and lung cancer.
+This online course focuses on a wide range of dietary exposures (including vegetables, meat, dietary supplements, alcohol) and lifestyle factors (including body composition and physical activity) in relation to the occurrence and progression of the most common types of cancer, such as large bowel cancer, breast cancer, prostate cancer, and lung cancer.

 Dieticians and physicians often get questions from cancer patients about what they can do themselves to help their recovery process.
 After completing the course you will have gained a solid scientific basis to better weigh and interpret all the information available on nutrition and cancer and to take care of your own health and/or that of your patients.

-This course is especially valuable for professionals (in training) from various fields related to nutrition or cancer (e.g. nutritionists, epidemiologists, health policy makers, physicians, caregivers, nutrition educators, biologists and food scientists).
+This online course is especially valuable for professionals (in training) from various fields related to nutrition or cancer (e.g. nutritionists, epidemiologists, health policy makers, physicians, caregivers, nutrition educators, biologists and food scientists).

 What you will learn